aysark/NotesOnJava8/day2.md

 ```

 ##CDI: Java Standard for Dependency Injection & Interception
-Dependency Injection allows us to ensure loosely coupled modules for our app.
+Context and Dependency Injection (CDI) allows us to ensure loosely coupled modules for our app.
 Following the principles of inversion of control/hollywood principle.
-Now Java ships with CDI, its DI framework, allowing us to use `@Inject` annotation to inject a dependency.
+Now Java ships with CDI, a DI framework, allowing us to use `@Inject` annotation to inject a dependency.
 For example:
 ```java
 	@Inject
 	private BlurayRepository repository;